How to Make a Website Appear on Google

 Why doesn't a website appear on Google?

 There could be several reasons and some are more common than others.
 When a new website is launched, Google may just take time to notice it - or even care about it.
-A good web developer should know to immediately request indexing for a new website using Google Search Console.
+A good web developer in London should know to immediately request indexing for a new website using Google Search Console.